Foster Care Guide vs Hiring a Family Lawyer in Malta

 For the majority of families starting the fostering or adoption process in Malta, a well-structured guide covers everything you need for the first phase.
 Here is why.

-The initial process is administrative, not legal.
+The initial process is administrative, not a court proceeding.
 You contact the FSWS Fostering Service or one of the two accredited private agencies (Adoption Opportunities or Agenzija Tama).
-You gather your documents: police conduct certificate (the Fedina Penali, which can take several weeks), medical clearance from Mater Dei Hospital, marriage or civil union certificate, proof of residence, and references.
+You gather your documents: police conduct certificate (the Fedina Penali), medical clearance from Mater Dei Hospital, marriage or civil union certificate, proof of residence, and references.
 You attend the mandatory 7-week preparation course.
-You undergo the Home Study assessment, which involves multiple home visits and interviews with a social worker who compiles your report.
+You undergo the Home Study assessment, which involves multiple home and office visits with a social worker who compiles your report.

-None of this requires legal representation.
-What it requires is knowing the right sequence, understanding what the social worker is evaluating, and having your documentation ready before you need it rather than scrambling at each stage.
+The research describes these as administrative stages rather than court proceedings; confirm any case-specific need for legal advice.
+What the process requires is knowing the right sequence, understanding what the social worker is evaluating, and having your documentation ready before you need it rather than scrambling at each stage.
 A guide compresses the experience of dozens of families who have been through the system into a structured roadmap.

 The financial support system alone justifies reading a guide before you do anything else.
 Foster carers in Malta receive EUR 6,760 per year per child (EUR 130 per week).
 If you later adopt your foster child, the allowance tapers over four years (80% in Year 1, 60% in Year 2, 40% in Year 3, 20% in Year 4).
-The government provides a EUR 12,000 grant for intercountry adoption expenses and a EUR 2,000 grant for domestic adoption.
+The government provides a EUR 12,000 grant for intercountry adoption expenses and domestic adoption support of up to EUR 2,000 for couples adopting Maltese children.
 There are additional bonuses up to EUR 2,000 for child birth and adoption, and a EUR 500 annual Special Student Allowance.
 Most families leave money on the table because they do not know what is available until after the placement is finalised.

 When You Need a Lawyer

-There are specific situations in the Maltese system where a family lawyer is not optional.
+There are specific situations in the Maltese system where case-specific legal advice may be appropriate.

 Care Order proceedings.
-If you are fostering a child and the Family Court is deciding whether to issue, extend, or revoke a Care Order, the legal stakes are too high for self-representation.
+If you are fostering a child and the Family Court is deciding whether to issue, review, vary, or discharge a Care Order, seek case-specific legal advice about participating in the proceedings.
 Malta currently has 44 Care Order cases that have been pending in court for over a year, with at least four cases unresolved for more than three years.
-If your placement is caught in this backlog, a lawyer can file motions, request expedited hearings, and protect the child's placement stability.

 Disputes with FSWS or social workers.
-If you believe the assessment was conducted unfairly, if your application was rejected without adequate reasons, or if you disagree with a placement decision, a lawyer can advise on your appeal rights and represent you in administrative proceedings.
+If you believe the assessment was conducted unfairly, if your application was rejected without adequate reasons, or if you disagree with a placement decision, seek advice on the review or appeal routes available in your circumstances.

 Free Download